The 10 most important moments in AI (so far)

 Back in 2013, researchers at a British startup called DeepMind published a paper showing how they could use a neural network to play and beat 50 old Atari games.
 Impressed, Google snatched up the company for a reported $400 million.
 But DeepMind’s glory days were ahead of it.

 Several years later, DeepMind’s scientists, now within Google, moved on from Atari games to one of AI’s most long-standing challenges, the Japanese board game Go.
-They developed a system of neural network model called AlphaGo that was designed to play Go, and learn by playing.
+They developed a neural network model called AlphaGo that was designed to play Go, and learn by playing.
 The software played thousands of games against other AlphaGo versions, learning from both its winning and losing strategies.

 It worked.
 AlphaGo defeated the greatest Go player in the world, Lee Sedol, four games to one in a series of games in March 2016.
 The whole affair was captured in a documentary.
 Watching it, it’s hard to miss the sense of sadness when Sedol is defeated.
 It seemed like humans—not just one human—had been defeated.